Aura-IDE/Aura/README.md

 ## 😇 Credits:

-Libraries we use for us plinulý chod, thank you all <3
+Libraries we use for Aura, thank you all <3

 - [Electron.js](https://github.com/electron/electron)
 - [ACE 1.2.8](https://github.com/ajaxorg/ace)